taisiat/taisiat/README.md

 <code><img width="12%" src="https://www.vectorlogo.zone/logos/google_analytics/google_analytics-ar21.svg"></code>
 <p/>

 I’ve leveraged `OpenAI's API` to enrich the apps I’ve built too.
-Intrigued?
-Read on.

 #### Before this life, I was problem solving and bridging gaps between engineers and end users
-After earning an undergraduate business degree from the University of Michigan, I joined the management consulting world in McKinsey’s business technology practice.
+After earning an undergraduate business degree from the University of Michigan - Ann Arbor, I joined the management consulting world in McKinsey’s business technology practice.
 There, and later at Salesforce, I helped engineers and non-technical folks bridge gaps, define requirements, and deploy software that end users loved.
 A fun example - I worked with Salesforce’s Einstein AI engineers to tune their sales-focused lead scoring product.

 #### I realized I wanted to become an engineer when I was at Scale AI, a high-growth AI startup 🤖
 I was an early hire and progressed through many roles over 4 years.
 Understanding the end user proved to be the key to success in all my roles.
-Sometimes the end user was the customer (incredible AI teams), and by understanding their ML roadmaps I coordinated with Scale engineers to deliver solutions that won over 100 deals.
+Sometimes the end user was the customer (incredible AI teams building autonomous vehicles, recommendation engines, and lots more), and by understanding their ML roadmaps I coordinated with Scale engineers to deliver solutions that won over 100 deals.
 [Here's my approach.](https://scale.com/blog/partnering-with-customers)

 Other times the end user was Scale’s ML ops force; I brought many internal software tools into existence, from recognizing the need to collabing with engineers to rollout.
 Seeing the impact that a single well-scoped engineer could have inspired me to become one 🌟.